Skip to content

 Push Notifications

-• Technology: Web Push API + Service Worker (app/worker.ts).
+• Technology: Web Push API + Service Worker (public/sw.js, plus public/custom-sw.js for app-specific hooks).

 • Flow: User Opt-In -> Service Worker Subscribes -> Endpoint stored in push_subscriptions -> Server-side trigger via VAPID keys.